-Fork is like copying someone else's project to your account, so you can start your own independent development without interfering with the original one.
+Fork is a term invented by GitHub.
+It means copy someone else's project to your account, so you can make changes without interfering with the original project.

 To fork HTTP Prompt, just click the Fork button on HTTP Prompt's GitHub project page.
 Then you clone your fork to your local computer: